Education and Schools in Hong Kong

 International schools in Hong Kong

-The limited number of places at international schools in Hong Kong may also be a concern for expat families as this form of education has become so popular among well-to-do local families that places are often filled by non-expat children.
+The limited number of places at international schools in Hong Kong may also be a concern for expat families.
 For this reason, it's important to start the application process as early as possible.

 Homeschooling in Hong Kong